 The ferries to Zakynthos depart daily from Killini, a town in the Peloponnese, and the ride is about an hour long.
 There are a number of great towns and villages to stay in Zakythnos, which caters to all travel styles and budgets.

-Diving and Snorkeling in Zakynthos
+Diving and SNORKELLING in Zakynthos

 For diving lovers, around Zakynthos’ southwestern promontory, there are numerous submerged caves.
 A popular diving spot is Lakka beach, with an undersea arch at a depth of 12 meters.
-The area is covered in colorful sponges, and you can meet all kinds of fish, from blennies to parrot fish.
+The area is covered in colourful sponges, and you can meet all kinds of fish, from blennies to parrot fish.

 Lakka is ideal for beginners and intermediate divers.
 For those with more diving experience, the Cave Tunnel is the spot to be.
 It is also known as Butterfly Cave for its peculiar entrance.
-The last part of the cave develops into a wonderful narrow and sinuous tunnel in which you can see countless animals, such as crabs, shrimps, lobsters, and – if you are lucky – the monk seal.

 snorkeling in Greece